MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 This differs from using the `Disable-CsUser` cmdlet to disable a user account.
 When you run the `Disable-CsUser` cmdlet, all the Skype for Business Server data associated with that account is deleted.

-**Note**: This parameter is not available for Teams Only tenants from version 3.0.0 onwards.

 ```yaml
 Type: Boolean